ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

   margin-left: auto;
   margin-right: auto;">

 Cool!
-Now it's time to make it move!
+Now it's a perfect time to make it move!

 ### Motion: Make the Pattern Move!

 The pattern inspires me to create a spiral motion through changing the radius of each circles rather than their position.
-First, put all the code after the `createCanvas()` into the `draw()` function.
+I move all the code after the `createCanvas()` into the `draw()` function.
-Then, we can replace the `r` value in the that change the sine wave frequency with the `frameCount`.
-This creates a dynamic effect where the radius of the circles in each ring fluctuates over time.
+Then, I replace the `r` value in the that change the sine wave frequency with the `frameCount`.
+This creates a dynamic effect where the radius of the circles in each layer fluctuates over time.

 ```JavaScript
 function draw() {